rafalf/personal/_posts/2016-10-20-appium-installation-python-safari.md

 ### Step 8: Install Python client
 Install Python client ([source on github](https://github.com/appium/python-client)) from PyPi: `pip install Appium-Python-Client`
-If you have it correctly set up, you should be able to run [this quick test](https://github.com/appium/python-client/blob/master/test/functional/android/chrome_tests.py) or jump straight to Step 9.
+If you have it correctly set up, you should be able to run [this quick test](https://github.com/appium/python-client/blob/master/test/functional/android/chrome_tests.py).
+You can also jump straight to Step 9 and run fb tests.

 ### Step 9: Run fb test